Carmen Maura

 María del Carmen García Maura (born 15 September 1945) is a Spanish actress.
 In a career that has spanned six decades, she has starred in films such as Women on the Verge of a Nervous Breakdown, ¡Ay Carmela!, Common Wealth, and Volver.
-She holds the record for most Goya Awards for Best Leading Actress (with three).
-She also won a Cesar Award in 2013 and a Cannes Film Festival Award in 2006.
+With three wins, she holds the record for most Goya Awards for Best Actress (for a total of four wins).
+She also won a Cesar Award in 2012 and a Cannes Film Festival Award in 2006.